-Grade two math, we meet once again.
 We are currently working on place values, and we are using base ten blocks as a visual.
-Every time I think he has it understood, his math curriculum takes him on to something different, and he comes back to place value, he a little refresher.
-Which is why I made these base ten block activity cards for him.
+Every time I think he has it understood, his math curriculum takes him on to something different, and he comes back to place value, he needs a little refresher.
+This is why I made these base ten block activity cards for him.

 This post contains affiliate links, see my disclosure policy for more information.

 I think that hands-on learning is the best way to teach your kids.
 Letting them manipulate pieces, make mistakes, and have fun.
 There is less pressure when they feel like they are playing, instead of sitting down to worksheet.

 We like to include fun when we’re learning, so I made this activity for place value.
 I also made a donut place value activity that you might also want to check out.
 It lets your child build out the numbers with base ten blocks.
 It’s great for leading up to these place value puzzles.